 John Todd, Centre Director

 Helen Lockstone is Head of Bioinformatics and Training at the Wellcome Centre for Human Genetics.
-Helen leads the Bioinformatics Core and has been co-ordinating the GMS taught term since 2015.
+Helen leads the Bioinformatics Core and is co-director on a new MSc in Genomic Medicine.
+She co-ordinates the overall GMS teaching with Gavin Band, and oversees the programming and bioinformatics workshops which are delivered by members of Bioinformatics Core.